Zekaric/ProjectMIFF/MIFF_Mixed_Information_File_Format.md

 #### 2.2.2.1 - Key

-Keys are always a single string of any character in UTF8 encoding as long as none are [-&gt;] and [nl].
+Keys are always a single string of any character in UTF8 encoding as long as none are [tb] and [nl].
 Whitespace, leading, trailing, and internal to the key string are significant and cannot be trimmed or thinned out.
 Keys are limited to being 255 bytes long.
 In UTF8 that may not mean 255 letters/characters as some characters may end up requiring more than 1 byte.
 I would suggest to limit the whitespace to just spaces and nothing else.
 Everything else should be a printable character.
 We do not need another "Whitespace Language" monster.

 ```
 12345
-;':][.,&lt;&gt;]&#96;
+;':][.,<>]&#96;
 a_b_c
 $cost
 été